bcornec/wod-set/profile/ADMIN-GUIDE.md

   * the `cleanup-<WKSHP>.sh` script is in charge of getting on the appliance any content that was created during the Workshop run before erasure.
 Typically, the backup of the completion ratio is done in this script.
 It will be called from the `wod-backend/scripts/procmail-action.sh` during the CLEANUP verb management.
   * the `reset-<WKSHP>.sh` script is in charge of putting the appliance back to its initial state so that idempotency works.
 Typically, removal of container and container images is done in this script, as well as credential reset and student directory content removed.
 It will be called from the `wod-backend/scripts/procmail-action.sh` during the RESET verb management.
 It should also be called at the begining of the `create-<WKSHP>.sh` to be sure we have a clean state before starting.
 And it should call the generic `wod-backend/scripts/reset-appliance.sh` which resets password and ssh keys created during the CREATE verb.
 * Creating the appliance by running: `wod-backend/scripts/setup-appliance.sh <WKSHP>`.
 This will:
-  * Setup globally all appliances using a common `wod-backend/ansible/setup_appliance.yml` playbook which manages the local Linux users in a similar way than on the backend server
+  * Setup globally all appliances using a common `wod-backend/ansible/setup_appliance.yml` playbook which manages the local Linux users in a similar way than on the wod-backend server
   * Setup specifically the appliance using a `wod-backend/ansible/setup_<WKSHP>_appliance.yml` playbook which performs the additional configuration steps needed for that type of workshop.
 For example, installing the Docker engine when running docker images during the workshop.
   * Setup the appliance calling a `wod-backend/script/setup_<WKSHP>.sh` playbook which performs the additional configuration steps needed for that type of workshop.
 For example, downloading docker images and building new derived ones from them.
 * Testing the workshop using the `wod-test-action.sh` script to test a workshop lifecycle action from deployment (CREATE) to CLEANUP, RESET, or PURGE verbs.

 **Note:** *The available trace under `~/.mail/from` will detail the different steps of the action and allow you to troubelshoot any issue.*

-When all the scripts are functional and the necessary actions have been performed both on backend and api-db servers, some end to end functional tests can be conducted using the Web interface of the wod-frontend server as described earlier for the simple workshop example.
+When all the scripts are functional and the necessary actions have been performed both on wod-backend and wod-api-db servers, some end to end functional tests can be conducted using the Web interface of the wod-frontend server as described earlier for the simple workshop example.